Does Hot Tub Water Evaporate?

 Another reason you can lose water is because of people entering and exiting the hot tub.
 The splashing caused by an entrance can make some water pour out of the tub.
 Similarly, a wet person leaving the tub would take some water with them which they will deposit on a towel when they dry themselves.

-Children have a habit of splashing around which obviously causes water loss too.
+Children have a habit of splashing around, which causes water loss.

-Together, these three factors will contribute significantly to the overall amount of water lost by your hot tub.
+Together, these three factors will contribute significantly to the water lost by your hot tub.

-If your hot tub is losing water overnight, and a significant amount, then the likelihood is that you have a leak which could be in the plumbing or you may have a crack in the hot tub shell.
+If your hot tub is losing water overnight and significantly, then you likely have a leak, which could be in the plumbing or a crack in the hot tub shell.

 Can water loss in a hot tub cause problems?

-You might now be wondering whether the water loss can cause issues with your hot tub properly functioning.
-The answer is yes, it definitely can if it is not dealt with.
+You might now be wondering whether water loss can affect the proper functioning of your hot tub.
+The answer is yes; it definitely can if not dealt with.

-When the hot tub’s water level is too low when the hot tub pump and heater are running, it might cause major problems.
-This is because a low water level could cause air to be drawn into the filters and jets instead of water.
+When the hot tub pump and heater are running, the water level is too low, which can cause major problems.
+The low water level could cause air to be drawn into the filters and jets instead of water.

-Both overheating and damage to these delicate components may occur from this.
-Long-term, this could mean that the hot tub’s parts may need to be changed.
+This may cause overheating and damage to these delicate components.
+In the long term, this could mean that the hot tub’s parts need to be changed.

 How often should you top-up a hot tub?

-Generally speaking, you want to look at your hot tub’s water level once per week.
-If it is below the required amount, you can go ahead and top it up.
+Generally speaking, you should check your hot tub’s water level once per week.
+If it is below the required amount, you can top it up.

-If your hot tub is outside and doesn’t have a cover then you may need to top it up more often as that is when evaporation will occur most quickly.
+If your hot tub is outside and doesn’t have a cover, you may need to top it up more often, as that is when evaporation occurs most quickly.